 That being said, I have gained some great knowledge and feel that since I always aim to keep this blog both informative and current I really should share this with my huge and loyal fan base.
 So here it is.

 Tomorrow is National work naked day.
-For some strange reason this great day in our nation’s culture seems to be rarely mentioned in the mainstream media when compared to similar standout days, such as Christmas.
+For some strange reason this great day in our nation’s culture seems to be rarely mentioned in the mainstream media when compared to similar standout days, such as Christmas or Fathers day.

 Perhaps it is due to the intimidating thought of sharing every flap and wrinkle with your colleagues, or maybe even the fear of seeing theirs.
 Fortunately I took the time to do a little deeper research.